LING 152: Language of Food

 The main goal of this course is twofold: (i) to introduce students to the basic methodology and results of modern linguistics, (ii) to teach analytic reasoning through the examination of linguistic phenomena and data.
 This means that you will be taught a basic introduction to some of the main results and ideas of modern linguistic theory as well as the scientific reasoning behind them, so that you might apply that reasoning to novel cases, both in language and in other spheres of life.

 Instructor: T.J.
 Boynton

-The history of literature is filled with examples of authors alluding to, quoting, adapting, and stealing outright from previously published works.
+The history of literature is filled with examples of authors alluding to, quoting, adapting, and outright stealing from previously published works.
 A special category of such forms of literary borrowing is the wholesale rewriting of classic texts.
-This course will emphasize this unique type of aesthetic repackaging by highlighting four contemporary rewritings of canonical or classic works.
-We will read both classic source texts and their more recent, modified versions and will attempt thereby to probe the ongoing utility and relevance of classic literature to the contemporary world.
+This course will emphasize this unique type of aesthetic repackaging by highlighting contemporary rewritings of canonical or classic works.
+We will read three classic source texts and their more recent, modified versions and will attempt thereby to probe the ongoing utility and relevance of classic literature to the contemporary world.
 Why do old stories, plays, and poems continue to speak to us, and what advantages might rewriting them hold over the creation of original works?
-We will pursue this question through “classic” texts from ancient Greece, the ancient Middle East, and early modern England, through contemporary rewritings from Africa, South Asia, and the Caribbean, and amid literary forms such as epic poetry, drama, and the novel.
+We will pursue this question through “classic” texts from ancient Greece to Victorian England, through contemporary rewritings from Africa to the Caribbean, and amid literary forms such as the short story, epic poetry, and the novel.
 Along the way we will also develop our skills as close readers, writers, and thinkers about literature and will gain increased awareness of and insight into the diverse cultures from which our chosen texts originate.

 Instructor: Mary Sherman